Geethen/geeforec.github.io/content/post/practical-4.md

 ***

-**VISUALISATION**
+**Visualisation**

 In addition to creating charts, you may want to create a sharable image visualisation that is viewable on any electronic device.
-We can create GEE app(lication) to achieve this.
+We can create GEE application) to achieve this.
 Here the first step is to define the various map elements to visualise results.
 This includes; defining a map title and legend parameters.

 ```js
 var title = ui.Label('Costa Rica: Mean Annual Rainfall 2000 to 2018', {